Oahu vs. Big Island

-Do you want to spend your time on the beach, snorkeling in the ocean, or hiking around one of Hawaii's many national parks?
+Do you want to spend time on the beach, snorkeling in the ocean, or hiking around Hawaii's few national parks?
 What about where to stay?
 From budget-friendly hotels to resorts to unique villas and bed-and-breakfast inns, Hawaii offers something for every type of traveler.
-Yet, manifesting your dream vacation depends on choosing the right island for you.
-We provide a comparison of popular destinations like Oahu and Big Island.
-We've analyzed the beaches, food, drink, nightlife, and diversity to help you decide which island is suitable for your needs.
+Yet, manifesting your dream vacation depends on choosing the right island.
+We provide a comparison of popular destinations like Oahu and the Big Island.
+We've analyzed the beaches, food, drink, nightlife, and diversity to help you decide which island suits your needs.

 — article continued below —

 Updated 2023 Hawaii Visitor Guides

 If you're visiting Hawaii soon, be sure to download a copy of one of our updated 2023 Hawaii Visitor Guides.
 We've updated the travel guides with a lot of new great information for potential visitors (and for those who've been a time or two as well).

 ~ Trusted by Millions of Hawaii Visitors Annually ~

 Hawaiian Destinations: The Best of the Big Island and Oahu

 No doubt, both islands offer idyllic locations for a Pacific island getaway.
 Additionally, distinct features shape each of these islands’ opportunities for adventures.
 Here’s an overview of what each island has to offer:

 Oahu features some of the most beautiful beaches, impressive waterfalls, and lush rainforests.
 We recommend starting your visit in Honolulu, home to the famous Waikiki area and all it offers.
 This vibrant area provides the perfect balance of city excitement and natural beauty.
 Also, the island's diverse culture draws many people.
 The following also makes Oahu a remarkable place: